phitter-hub/docs-phitter-kernel/docs/documentation/fit/plots/plot_qq.md

 - Comparing the empirical distribution of a dataset with a theoretical one.
 - Detecting **outliers** or deviations from assumptions in modeling.

-If you want to plot QQ with your data, use the method `.qq_plot()` that has the following parameters:
+To plot QQ with your data, use the method `.qq_plot()` that has the following parameters:

 - `id_distribution` (_str_): Identifier of the [distributions](/documentation/distributions/distributions.md) being analyzed.
 - `plot_title` (_str_): Title of the plot.
 Default is `"QQ PLOT"`.